springload/draftjs_exporter/docs/README.md

 Each version should be tested with the lower and upper bounds of supported version ranges for all dependencies.

+### Static typing

+All exporter code should pass static type checking by [mypy](https://mypy.readthedocs.io/en/latest/index.html), with as strict of a configuration as possible.

 ## Troubleshooting

 ### Install